 - Ways to reduce blood loss during hip replacement surgery

 - Strategies to reduce the risk of the prosthesis becoming infected

 Nationally recognized expertise

-Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals for orthopedics by U.S. News & World Report.
-Mayo Clinic In Jacksonville, Fla., is ranked high performing for orthopedics.
+Mayo Clinic in Rochester, Minnesota, Mayo Clinic in Phoenix/Scottsdale, Arizona, and Mayo Clinic in Jacksonville, Florida, are ranked among the Best Hospitals for orthopedics by U.S. News & World Report.

-- Office of Patient Education Center.
+- Office of Patient Education.
 Total hip replacement surgery.
 Mayo Clinic; 2018.

 - Sierra RJ (expert opinion).
 Mayo Clinic.
 Dec.
 8, 2021.